-Position Targeted Annual Incentive Compensation as a Percentage of Base Salary
+Position Targeted Annual Incentive Compensation as a

+Position Percentage of Base Salary

 Chief Executive Officer 90%

 Chief Operating Officer 75%

 Chief Financial Officer 60%

 Senior Vice President 35%

 The NI and NSG targets and thresholds referred to above were established through an analysis of historic performance of the Company, analysis of its peer group, and stretch performance criteria.
 These targets and thresholds are reviewed on an annual basis and were amended in 2008 to add days of working capital targets to better align incentive compensation to the Company's goals of reducing working capital and maximizing liquidity.
 The targets and thresholds for NI and NSG were developed based on the Company's historical performance and market conditions in the building and construction industries, which showed that these levels of profitability and growth would provide a strong return for our stockholders.
 The target and threshold developed for DWC was based on management's goal to reduce working capital and maximize cash flows from operations in an effort to reduce the level of debt outstanding and increase liquidity.
 The Compensation Committee believes incentivizing management to deliver improved net income and sales growth will provide stockholders with value as these metrics lead to an increased cash flow that can be used to grow our business through acquisitions or be returned to our stockholders as dividend payments.
-Note that the NI target is based upon a percentage of net sales so management is incentivized to maximize the Company's profitability at any level of sales volume.
-The Compensation Committee also believes it is important for management to be incentivized for reducing working capital requirements which will further increase cash flow from operations that can be used as noted above.
+Note that the NI target is based upon a percentage of net sales so management to be incentivized for reducing working capital requirements which will further increase cash flow from operations that can be used as noted above.
 The combination of the three targets, NI, NSG, and DWC, incentivize management to maximize the return on investment for our stockholders.
 Based on this understanding, the Compensation Committee concluded that the metrics included in determination of the MICP payout are effectively connected to the creation of stockholder value.

 Fifty percent (50%) of the 2011 MICP was based upon NI, twenty percent (20%) was based upon NSG, and thirty percent (30%) was based upon DWC.
 These weightings are reviewed by the Compensation Committee with management on an annual basis and adjusted if deemed appropriate by the Compensation Committee.
 These weighting were last changed for the 2010 MICP where the NI weighting was increased from forty percent (40%) and the DWC weighting was reduced from forty percent (40%).
-The Compensation Committee determined that the significant attention to DWC that was incentivized for 2009 was less important to the Company as the amount of debt was reduced significantly and the Company had sufficient availability under the revolving credit facility.
+The Compensation Committee determined that the significant attention to DWC that was increative for 2009 was less important to the Company as the amount of debt was reduced significantly and the Company had sufficient availability under the revolving credit facility.
 As a result, the Compensation Committee and senior management agreed that the executive officers should be most focused on improving the Company's profitability.
 The Compensation Committee reviews and alters the weightings of the targets to ensure the Company focuses on the key metrics during different periods.